padrinobook/padrinobook/02-job-vacancy-application.md

    $ padrino rake ar:migrate -e test

-#### Testing Our Associations In The Console
+#### Testing our associations in the console

-The Padrino console makes it easy to interact with your application from the command line.
+To see whether the migrations were executed, we connected to the sqlite3 database via the command line.
+Let's use a different approach and use the Padrino console this time.
 All you have to do is to run the following command:

 {: lang="bash" }